boschresearch/pylife/CODINGSTYLE.md

 find and fix bugs and so on is nowadays referred to by the expression *Clean Code*.

-The iconic figure behind that notion is [Robert C. Martin] (https://en.wikipedia.org/wiki/Robert_C._Martin) aka Uncle Bob.
+The iconic figure behind that notion is [Robert C. Martin][] aka Uncle Bob.
 For the full story about clean code you can read his books *Clean Code* and *Clean Coders*.
 Some of his lectures about Clean Code are available on Youtube.
-You might want to take the time and watch [these two] (https://www.youtube.com/watch?v=7EmboKQH8lM), they are fun to watch.

 ## Use a linter and let your editor help you